 I decided to stop complaining and start doing.
 I'm taking a stand against invasive plants that threaten so much more than our trees.
 One yard at a time.
 One tree at a time.
-I'm spreading awareness, advocating for our trees, and helping homeowners who'd rather outsource their ivy removal.
+I'm spreading awareness, advocating for our trees, and helping homeowners who'd rather outsource their invasive plant management.

 I hope you'll use this website as a resource.
 Share it with family and friends.
 If you see invasive plants overtaking trees or plants in your yard or another, do something or say something.

 It's up to all of us.
 The costs are too great to ignore.

 Asheville loses more trees every day due to growth and development.
 In fact, it's estimated that Asheville has lost close to 10% of its tree canopy in the past 10 years.
 For every removal job over $100, we'll plant a tree.
 Entrust your trees to us, and a percentage of our profit will help replace this precious resource.
 One tree at a time...